 C:\Windows\System32 is essentially what gets triggered during the FSIA if the device meets all the required criteria of Device Encryption.

-How it works?
+How does it work?
 Automatic Device Encryption…

-If you have used a Microsoft Account or a Work Account to join the device to Azure AD, during the OOBE setup, Windows 10 will automatically trigger Bitlocker Device Encryption if device meets the criteria (HSTI compliant with Modern Standby (?) support).
+If you have used a Microsoft Account or a Work Account to join the device to Azure AD, during the OOBE setup, Windows 10 will automatically trigger Bitlocker Device Encryption if the device meets the criteria (HSTI compliant with Modern Standby (?) support).

-It is the same story in the background
+It is the same story in the background.

-- Disk sectors are encrypted using the FVEK (128 bit AES-XTS)
+- Disk sectors are encrypted using the FVEK (128-bit AES-XTS)